 Recipients may also be considered for Ballard and Seashore Dissertation Fellowships; however, a minimum of one year must elapse following the Post-Comp Research Fellowship period.
 Dean's and Presidential Fellowship recipients are not eligible for this award.

-Departments may nominate (in rank order) up to four students who completed their comprehensive exams between September 1, 2018 and February 28, 2019.
-Applications for fall 2019 will be accepted from February 15, 2019 to March 1, 2019.
+Departments may nominate (in rank order) up to four students who completed their comprehensive exams between March 1, 2019 and August 31, 2019.
+Applications for spring 2020 will be accepted from September 12, 2019 to September 26, 2019.